Not Fit to Fly Certificate - Unable to Fly Medical Letter

 Unable to Fly Letter FAQs

-No. Airline refund decisions rest with each carrier’s own medical cancellation policy.
+No. Airline refund decisions rest with each carrier's own medical cancellation policy.
 Many airlines will waive change fees or offer a credit with appropriate documentation, but are not legally obligated to issue cash refunds on non-refundable fares.
-Travel insurance is generally the more reliable route for financial recovery — the letter supports the insurance claim rather than the airline request directly.
+Travel insurance is generally the more reliable route for financial recovery.
+The letter supports the insurance claim rather than the airline request directly.